Ali Kazak: Diplomatic mission

-In May 1986 Kazak became the first person to call for adjudication by the Australian Press Council of untrue and stereotyped reporting of Palestinians by an Australian media outlet.
+In May 1986, Kazak became the first person to call for adjudication by the Australian Press Council of untrue and stereotyped reporting of Palestinians by an Australian media outlet.
 The case was upheld by the Press Council in its adjudication of 27 August 1986.
 This was followed by other cases in which the Palestinian people were vilified by the media.

-Kazak has presented three comprehensive submissions to the first, second and third inquires of the Federal Parliament's Human Rights Sub-Committee in 1992/93, 1993/94 and 1998/99 respectively, as well as a further submission to the Foreign Affairs Sub-Committee's inquiry in 2000 on Australia's relations with the Middle East.
-He has also been invited to appear at the committee's public hearings.
+Kazak presented three comprehensive submissions to the first, second and third inquiries of the Federal Parliament's Human Rights Sub-Committee in 1992/93, 1993/94 and 1998/99 respectively, as well as a further submission to the Foreign Affairs Sub-Committee's inquiry in 2000 on Australia's relations with the Middle East.
+He was also invited to appear at the committee's public hearings.

-He has addressed and represented Palestine at numerous national and international conferences and forums.
-He was also invited to speak at international forums such as the (United Arab) Emirates Centre for Strategic Studies and Research's symposium 'Australia and the Arab World' in 2009, and has written articles in the mainstream Australian and international media.
-Kazak has appeared on national and international television and radio programs.
+He addressed and represented Palestine at numerous national and international conferences and forums.
+He was also invited to speak at international forums such as the (United Arab) Emirates Centre for Strategic Studies and Research's symposium 'Australia and the Arab World' in 2009, and wrote articles in the mainstream Australian and international media.
+Kazak appeared on national and international television and radio programs.

 Kazak played a major role in obtaining the release of NZ hostages captured by the Iraqi army in Kuwait in 1990 and taken to Baghdad.

-In the late 1990s Kazak initiated the establishment of the NSW State Parliamentary Friends of Palestine group (1998), the Australian Federal Parliamentary Friends of Palestine (1999), the Victorian Parliamentary Friends of Palestine (2002) and the South Australia Parliamentary Friends of Palestine (2003) and the New Zealand Parliamentary Friends of Palestine (1999).
+In the late 1990s, Kazak initiated the establishment of the NSW State Parliamentary Friends of Palestine group (1998), the Australian Federal Parliamentary Friends of Palestine (1999), the Victorian Parliamentary Friends of Palestine (2002) and the South Australia Parliamentary Friends of Palestine (2003) and the New Zealand Parliamentary Friends of Palestine (1999).

-Following the Declaration of Principles in 1993, Mr Kazak was able to return to Haifa in June 1995.
+Following the Declaration of Principles in 1993, Kazak was able to return to Haifa in June 1995.
 He was reunited with his father for the first time in 48 years.